peteroupc/peteroupc.github.io/bernoulli.md

 1. Set _k_ to _a_\[_pos_\].
 2. If the partial denominator at _pos_ is the last, return a number that is 1 with probability 1/_k_ and 0 otherwise.
 3. If _a_\[_pos_\] is less than 0, set _kp_ to _k_ &minus; 1 and _s_ to 0.
 Otherwise, set _kp_ to _k_ and _s_ to 1.
 (This step accounts for negative partial denominators.)
-4. Do the following repeatedly until this run of the algorithm returns a value:
+4. Do the following process repeatedly until this run of the algorithm returns a value:
     1. With probability _kp_/(1+_kp_), return a number that is 1 with probability 1/_kp_ and 0 otherwise.
     2. Do a separate run of the currently running algorithm, but with _pos_ = _pos_ + 1.
 If the separate run returns _s_, return 0.